Xfer Serum may be one of, if not the most, well-known user-friendly wavetable synthesizer plug-ins on the electronic music production market.

 You can completely change up the pitch and sound of your patch by adjusting the delay, reverb, and modulation of each sound.

 Play with options outside of the preset order given by Serum.
-You’ll find that other producers get the best sounds by simply doing this.
+You’ll find that other producers and sound designers get the best sounds by simply doing this.

 It’s a quick and easy technique and a fun way to discover a whole other vibe without even doing too much work.